-10 Reasons for Keeping Present Oregon Law (Maintaining the Alternative B Provision for the Individual Debtor Name Requirement for UCC Article 9-503) and Rejecting Amendments Proposed by the Banker's Association to Adopt the Alternative A Provision for the Individual Debtor Name Requirement
+10 Reasons for Keeping the Present Selection of the Alternative B Provision for the Individual Debtor Name Requirement for UCC Article 9-503 (ORS 79.0503) and Rejecting Amendments Proposed by SB 462

-The 2010 amendments and updates to Article 9 of the Uniform Commercial Code, as approved by the National Conference of Commissioners on Uniform State Laws (Uniform Law Commission) and the American Law Institute, offered states two alternatives for updating the requirements of an individual debtor's name, for the purpose of filing and searching for a UCC financing statement.
-Either alternative is considered uniform.

-Alternative A requires that the debtor's name placed on the financing statement be exactly the name as it appears on the debtor's most recently issued unexpired driver's license, if the debtor has a driver's license.

-Alternative B is broader in what it permits, and provides that the debtor's name placed on the financing statement must be the debtor's individual name, the debtor's surname and first personal name, OR the debtor's name as it appears on the most recently issued driver's license.

-In 2012, as part of the update of the whole chapter, a Work Group of the Oregon Law Commission recommended adoption of the Alternative B provision for Oregon, as reflected in section 12 of HB 4035 (2012) and now codified at ORS 79.0503.
+As background, the 2010 amendments to Article 9 of the Uniform Commercial Code, as approved by the National Conference of Commissioners on Uniform State Laws (Uniform Law Commission) and the American Law Institute, offered states two alternatives for addressing the requirements of an individual debtor's name, for the purpose of filing (and searching for) a financing statement.
+Alternative A requires that the debtor's name be the name as it appears on the debtor's most recently issued valid driver's license, if the debtor has a driver's license.
+Alternative B is broader in what it permits, including the debtor's "individual name," the debtor's surname and first personal name, or the debtor's name as it appears on the most recently issued driver's license.
+In 2012 a Work Group of the Oregon Law Commission recommended adoption of Alternative B for Oregon, as reflected in section 12 of HB 4035 (2012) and to be codified at ORS 79.0503.
+The Work Group's recommendation was unanimously approved by the full Oregon Law Commission.
 HB 4035 (2012) passed the House and Senate unanimously and was signed by the Governor on March 5, 2012.
-The legislature rejected an amendment during the 2012 session and also failed to pass HB 2600 during the 2013 session; these were efforts by the Banker's Association to amend the law to the Alternative A provision.
-The Banker's Association is trying again during the 2014 session (through LC 155) to amend the law to Alternative A. The Oregon Law Commission continues to oppose changing the law this session and continues to support the Alternative B provision.

-The reasons for choosing Alternative B (the safe harbor provision) include the following:
+HB 2600 was introduced for the 2013 legislative session in an attempt to change the requirements of an individual debtor's name to Alternative A. The Oregon Law Commission opposed changing the law.
+HB 2600 did not pass.

+The reasons the Work Group recommended Alternative B are addressed in the Work Group report that accompanied HB 4035 (2012) at pages 7-8.
+Those reasons are explained further below: